Properness criteria for families of coherent analytic sheaves: Introduction

 When the base variety is compact complex analytic, one may still speak of semistability with respect to Gauduchon metrics.
 But even over compact K\"ahler manifolds an analogous result to Langton's is not available and complex analytic moduli spaces for semistable sheaves have only been constructed in special cases.

 It is the purpose of this paper to provide replacements of properness valuative criteria as in Langton's result in a complex analytic set-up and to show how they may be applied to prove compactness of moduli spaces of semistable sheaves.
 For coherent sheaves over a compact complex manifold a fairly general semistability notion will be described in Section \ref{section:degrees}.
 (We define semistability only for pure sheaves but we later give analogues of our statements in the non-pure case.)
 Then in Section \ref{section:one-dimensional-case} we deal with families of semistable sheaves over one dimensional bases.
-In this context we prove Theorem \ref{thm:dimension one} which already provides a solution to the case of irrational polarizations mentioned above.
+In this context we prove Theorem \ref{thm:dimension one} an analogue of which over spectra of discrete valuation rings already provides a solution to the case of irrational polarizations mentioned above.
 This theorem basically says that for a flat family of coherent sheaves with general semistable members over a curve one may replace the special members in such a way that the resulting family has only semistable fibres.
-When the base manifold is not projective however, such a result on one dimensional families is no longer sufficient.
-This is because the two current definitions of meromorphic mapppings do not coincide.
-Stoll's definition which uses extensions along curves is weaker than Remmert's which requires a factorization through a proper modification, \cite{Hirschowitz}.
+When the base manifold is not projective however, such a result on one dimensional families may be no longer sufficient.
+This is related to the fact that the two current definitions of meromorphic mapppings do not coincide.
+Stoll's definition which uses extensions along curves is weaker than Remmert's which requires a factorization through a proper modification, \cite[pp. 424-428]{StollMeromorpheAbbildungenII}, see also \cite{Hirschowitz}.
 In Section \ref{section:arbitrary-dimension} we prove Theorem \ref{thm:dimension>1} which provides a replacement for Langton's valuative criterion also for families over higher dimensional bases, albeit under a more restrictive semistabilty condition.
 Using this result we give in Section \ref{section:application} sufficient conditions for a moduli space of semistable sheaves over a compact complex manifold to be compact.
+The paper ends with a criterion for separatedness (Theorem \ref{thm:separation}).